jnvtnguyen/infastructure/kubernetes/democratic-csi-nfs/terraform/README.md

 ## Installing NFS Common on Kubernetes Nodes

-In order to use NFS Subdir External Provisioner, we must install a nfs-common package on all the nodes.
+In order to use Democratic CSI NFS Provisioner, we must install a nfs-common package on all the nodes.

 #### Terraform